SB 911: Transfer of real property: fire hazard severity zones: compliance documentation.

 Enacted

-This bill would additionally require the seller to notify the county assessor of the written agreement and to provide a copy of that agreement to the county assessor.
-The bill would require the county assessor to notify the local fire department having jurisdiction over the property property, or the Department of Forestry and Fire Protection if the property is within a state responsibility area, as provided, of the written agreement and of the buyers obligation to obtain documentation of compliance.
-The bill would also require that fire department department, or the Department of Forestry and Fire Protection, as applicable, to conduct a compliance check inspection at the property if it has not received documentation of compliance from a qualified entity or otherwise certified compliance within one year of the date of the close of escrow.
+This bill would additionally require the seller to notify the local fire department having jurisdiction over the property, or the Department of Forestry and Fire Protection if the property is within a state responsibility area, as provided, of the written agreement and of the buyers obligation to obtain documentation of compliance. the buyer to disclose whether they have an obligation to obtain documentation of compliance within one year of the date of the close of escrow pursuant to that agreement on the preliminary change of ownership report.
+The bill would require the county assessor to make available to the Department of Forestry and Fire Protection and to local fire agencies the property address of any property, and name of the transferee, for which the transferee indicated on the preliminary change of ownership report that the property is located in a high or very high fire hazard severity zone and that the transferee has an obligation to obtain documentation of compliance within one year of the date of the close of escrow pursuant to that written agreement.
+The bill would also require that fire department, or the Department of Forestry and Fire Protection, as applicable, to conduct a compliance inspection at the property if it has not received documentation of compliance from a qualified entity or otherwise certified compliance within one year of the date of the close of escrow.
 The bill would authorize the local fire department to prioritize compliance inspections and reinspections based on certain factors.
 By increasing the duties of local entities, this bill would impose a state-mandated local program.

 This bill would provide that a local fire department is authorized to recover the costs of compliance inspections and reinspections, as specified.
 The bill would also provide that the above-described provisions do not modify the immunities granted to a local fire department under any provision of law, as specified.
 The bill would state that these 2 provisions do not constitute a change in, but are declaratory of, existing law.